ys-lim/cryptex-scn/1b_dpryan_intron_generation_with_eg.md

 }
 ```

-Function breakdown:
+`add_introns` function breakdown:

-We will use the first gene, `ENSMUSG00000000001.5`, in `grl_test` as an example.
+The `add_introns` function parses the GRangesList into its GRanges objects, and generates intronic bins for each GRanges object.
+Thus, we will use the first gene (i.e. GRanges object), `ENSMUSG00000000001.5`, as an example of how the `add_introns` function works.
+We see below that this gene has 9 exonic parts.

 ```r
 > grl_test$ENSMUSG00000000001.5